-Since their founding in the mid-1990s, LCST and Film have graduated about 250 students.
-A number of our alums have gone on to graduate and professional schools, becoming professors, lawyers, teachers.
-Some have become businesspeople in areas like IT and consulting in renewable energy.
-Some have become writers, of both fiction and nonfiction.
+Since the mid-1990s, the three programs combined have graduated about 350 majors.
+A number of our alumni have gone on to graduate and professional school at all levels of education, law and business.
+Other have found their way into areas like IT and energy consulting.
+Some have become writers of both fiction and nonfiction.

-Many alums are in the media and entertainment business, in positions ranging from acting to location scouting, production managing to editing, and camera-operating to post-production managing (and beyond).
-Quite a few live in Los Angeles and work in the mainstream of the media industry.
-Others are in New York City.
-And still others are in more far-flung locations, from Chicago to Houston to London, doing things like running media services at other colleges, running post-production facilties, and working in advertising.
+Many of our graduates hold positions in the media and entertainment business ranging from acting to location scouting, marketing to producing, production managing to editing, and camera-operating to post-production managing.
+Quite a few live in Los Angeles and work in the mainstream of the media industry; others are in New York City.
+And still others are in more far-flung locations, from Chicago to Houston to London, doing things like running media services at other colleges, producing podcasts, running post-production facilities, and working in advertising.

 Each February we have the privilege of greeting the many alumni who return to W&M for the Global Film Festival, where they screen their films, offer workshops in their professional field, mentor students and enjoy the Festival program.
 We invite anyone coming to Williamsburg for the GFF or any other time to contact us and say hello.